philpagel/ut8803e/README.md

 # Usage

-This is a simple commandline tool that takes exactly on argument and supprts e few options:
+This is a simple command line tool that takes exactly on argument and supports a few options:

     Usage: ut8803e.py [OPTIONS] CMD